Kyle-Pu/Python-Data-Science-Projects/Pandas_Data_Insights/Alcohol_Consumption_Data_Insights/README.md

 # Exploring International Alochol Consumption Data
 The following data and description comes from FiveThirtyEight!
 I'm exploring their alcohol consumption dataset with pandas data manipulation and mapping techniques.

+These are some basic insights using data summary and mapping techniques.

 ## Programs
 * basicInsights.py: Gather some basic insights about our data.